Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 \paragraph{Ideal Expert Model} In the case studies presented here, we employ an expert model to simulate responses, rather than querying real experts.
 This choice is motivated by our aim to demonstrate the \emph{validity} of our method.
 By \emph{validity}, we refer to our method's ability in accurately recovering the ``true'' hyperparameter values.
 This objective presupposes our knowledge of these true hyperparameter values, which is possible by the use of expert simulations.
 An important future step will involve assessing our method with actual experts.

-In this paper, we introduce in each case study a specific data-generating model corresponding to an exemplary application scenario.
+In each case study, we introduce a specific data-generating model corresponding to an exemplary application scenario.
 The expert model mirrors this data-generating model precisely, with a distinct set of hyperparameter values $\lambda^*$ that fully defines the statistical model.
 Consequently, we assume that the expert has exact knowledge of the generative model, which is why we refer to it as the ``ideal'' expert.
 The specific values of $\lambda^*$ are introduced in each case study.
 From this ideal expert model, we simulate all predefined target quantities (discussed next) and compute the corresponding elicited statistics.
 For instance, we simulate a distribution of group means (target quantity) and derive the corresponding quantiles (elicited statistic using quantile-based elicitation).
 These elicited quantiles serve as input, representing the ``expert knowledge'', for our method to learn the hyperparameters $\lambda$.
-It is important to recognize that the elicited statistics are generally interrelated since they encompass information about the same aspects in the data.
-Employing an ideal expert leads to the derived expert-elicited statistics always being mutually consistent.
-However, this assumption might be less realistic in a real-world context.
-Therefore, in Case Study 4 (Section \ref{subsec:inconsistent-info}), we explicitly explore our method's behavior when dealing with inconsistent expert information.
-The expert data is simulated only \emph{once before} the learning process, reflecting a one-shot elicitation scenario where the expert is queried only once.
+The expert data is simulated only \emph{once before} the learning process, reflecting a one-shot elicitation scenario.
 The use of the ideal expert approach enables us to assess the validity of our method by evaluating its ability to recover the true hyperparameter values~$\lambda^*$.